fasterthanlime/semester-project/report.md

 because even though it is not widespread, it produces readable C output that is familiar to a whole generation of programmers.

-ooc also tries to be leaner than C++: it has less features, while still remaining general enough to be relevant for most tasks.
+ooc also tries to be leaner than C++: it has fewer features, while still remaining general enough to be relevant for most tasks.
 Another distinctive difference is in the implementation of generics versus templates.

 ## ooc vs C#/Java

-As far as class-oriented languages go, C# and Java are arguably the two most remarkable running on VMs.
-The fact that ooc's initial implementation does not run in a virtual machine is a deliberate decision: while a VM allows JIT optimizations, and wider facilities to debug an application, I saw it as a challenge to work on AOT optimizations instead, and make the output portable enough that a whole VM wouldn't be required to run it.
+As far as class-oriented languages go, C# and Java are arguably the two most notable running on VMs.
+The fact that ooc's initial implementation does not run in a virtual machine is a deliberate decision: while a VM allows JIT optimizations, and wider facilities to debug an application, I saw it as a challenge to work on AOT[^aot] optimizations instead, and make the output portable enough that a whole VM wouldn't be required to run it.

+[^aot]: Just In Time (JIT) optimizations require programs to be ran on a virtual
+    machine that has enough insight to be able to modify the program while it is running in order to make it run faster.
+Ahead Of Time (AOT) optimizations are made purely at compile time, and makes usage of static analysis and other such techniques in order to predict as accurately as possible the cases for which it is worth optimizing.

+    While criticisms apply to both approaches, Profile Guided Optimization (PGO) seems to combine the best of both worlds: it doesn't incur the classical cost of a VM start-up, while still retaining the relevance of JIT optimizations based on real-world data from actual runs.

 Note that even though (obviously) binary executables produced by the C compiler are not portable, the C source is: that is, rock (the ooc compiler) will produce